VitorCBSB/PoE-Recipe/README.md

 ## How do I use this?

-With the files at hand [(check the releases for the latest version)](https://github.com/VitorCBSB/PoE-Recipe/releases), edit the .json file so each field corresponds to:
+With the files in hand [(check the releases for the latest version)](https://github.com/VitorCBSB/PoE-Recipe/releases), edit the .json file so each field corresponds to:

 - accountName: your account's name.
 - stashTabName: the name of your stash tab containing quality items you wish to vendor.
 This includes gems, flasks and maps.